pupilfirst/pupilfirst/docs/developers/docs/development_setup.md

     # Quit.
     \q

+### On Ubuntu:

+Postgres maps internal roles to Linux system accounts.
+Follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-20-04) to set a password.

 Feel free to alter these steps if you're familiar with setting up PostgreSQL.

 ## Configure application environment variables